masakudamatsu/site-search-chatbot/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-With the core crawler functionality now robust, the immediate focus shifts to developing the data ingestion pipeline to process and store the collected content.
+Integrate the crawler with the ingestion pipeline using real clients for Supabase and Together.ai.

 ## Recently Completed
 - **Data Ingestion Pipeline**: